HTTP-RPC/Kilo/README.md

     </body>
     </html>

-The `getStatistics()` method returns a map containing the result of some simple statistical calculations:
+This method returns a map containing the result of some simple statistical calculations:

     {
         "average": 3.0,